thegenemyers/FASTGA/README.md

-You should then place the produced binaries on your execution path so that you then have fasta2DAM, DBsplit, DAM2fasta, DBstats, and DBshow available for creating and viewing a genome database made from the standard fasta encoding, and the tool LAshow for viewing your alignments.
+You should then place the produced binaries on your execution path so that you then have fasta2DAM, DBsplit, DAM2fasta, DBstats, and DBshow available for creating and viewing a genome database made from the standard fasta encoding, and the tools LAshow, LAsort, and LAmerge for manipulating and viewing your alignments in .las format.
 In addition, there are programs therein, [DB2ONE](https://github.com/thegenemyers/DAZZ_DB) and [LA2ONE](https://github.com/thegenemyers/DALIGNER) to convert the genome database and the local alignments into [ONEcode](https://github.com/thegenemyers/ONEcode) formated files which are trivial to read and analyze.
+The Hiller lab's tools take .psl-formated alignment files as input, so we provide in this repository LAStoPSL that converts our .las files into .psl.

 FastGA also uses the data encodings used by the [FastK](https://github.com/thegenemyers/FASTK) k-mer counter suite for a k-mer table, so in principle one could use tools from FastK to manipulate the .ktab portion of a genome index produced by **Gindex**.
-But unlike the Daligner components this is not necessary.
+But unlike the Daligner components this is strictly optional and not necessary.

 The overall workflow for using **FastGA**, assuming you are starting from say NCBI fasta files of the target genomes, is to first convert each of them into a Dazzler database with [fasta2DAM](https://github.com/thegenemyers/DAZZ_DB) and